cjdbarlow/bedside-notebook/anaesthesia/cardiac/cardiac-principles.md

 	* No myocardial depression
 	* No autonomic response
 	* No change in SVT
+	* Most inductions are equivalent, with the exception desflurane and ketamine
 * Typical doses
 	* Fentanyl 5-10ug/kg
 	Up to 100ug/kg may be given over the course of the case in some centres.